tobor88/ReversePowerShell/README.md

 #### START LISTENER
 The below command can be executed to start a listener on the Attack machine on port 8089.
 This can be connected too using Invoke-ReversePowerShell as well as ncat, netcat, metasploit, and other tools.
+The listener can be stopped or canceld by doing Ctrl + C.
 ```powershell
 Start-Listener -Port 8089
 ```